Constitutional Convention Amendments Proposals

-Now remember that Representatives and Senators are elected
+Now remember that Representatives and Senators are elected/re-elected

 every TWO years but tax returns are filed EACH year, so

-there could be a YEARLY influx of campaign money – in this
+there would be a YEARLY influx of campaign money – in this

 way we could make our elected officials beholden to US

 (the general public) instead of to Corporations and PAC’s.